How Fast? Floor Screed Drying Time

 Other common types of screed have different drying times so always check the manufacturer’s guidelines and be sure to do a proper test before moving on to the next stage.

 You may have realised that there is no ‘one size fits all’ when it comes to floor screed drying time.
-One of the best ways to help you plan your project is to take account of what the likely weather conditions and other environmental factors are going to be when you expect to start the screeding process.
+One of the best ways to help you plan your project is to take into account of what the likely weather conditions and other environmental factors are going to be when you expect to start the screeding process.
 This will give a good indication of any delays in drying time and help keep the project on track.

 If you have any more questions about floor screed drying times just get in touch, we are always happy to help and give advice on the best floor screed options for your construction.